Jarcuterie with Pickled Cherries

 Be sure to choose Michigan Montmorency tart cherries for these jars!

 As a born and raised Michigander, tart cherries are always in my kitchen, in some form or another.
-I’ll toss dried cherries in green salads and chicken salad pasta jars, and stir tart cherry juice into sparkling water for a little treat when I’m relaxing in the evening.
+I’ll toss dried cherries in Thanksgiving Fruit Salad and chicken salad pasta jars, and stir tart cherry juice into sparkling water for a little treat when I’m relaxing in the evening.

 I’m always sure to use Michigan grown tart cherries.
 Choosing Michigan Montmorency tart cherries means you’re choosing American-grown fruit, and not something imported that has traveled 5,000 miles or more to get to your grocery store.